 The tobacco in hookahs is often flavored and sweetened, giving the smoke a sweet smell and taste.
 There is a public perception especially among young people what hookah smoking is generally low-risk.
 It is often looked at as a safer alternative to cigarettes.

 If you thought that way, you are absolutely wrong.
-Hookah smoke is actually dangerous and carries same risks (if not more) as cigarette smoking.
-Take a look at this screenshot from the Centre for Disease Control‘s website:
+Hookah smoke is actually dangerous and carries the same risks (if not more) as cigarette smoking.

 In fact, according to a document released by the World Health Organization, a one-hour hookah session is equivalent to smoking 100 cigarettes based on the volume of tobacco smoke inhaled.